codeigniter4/CodeIgniter4/user_guide_src/source/incoming/filters.rst

 The filters bundled with CodeIgniter4 are: ``Honeypot``, ``CSRF``, ``DebugToolbar``, and ``InvalidChars``.

-.. note:: The filters are executed in the declared order  that is defined in the config file, but there is one exception to this and it concerns the ``DebugToolbar``, which is always executed last.
-This is because ``DebugToolbar`` should be able to register everything that happens in other filters.
+.. note:: The filters are executed in the order defined in the config file.
+However, if enabled, ``DebugToolbar`` is always executed last because it should be able to capture everything that happens in the other filters.